 I then decided to go in with another layer of watercolour to brighten up the red.
 Part of me wishes I hadn’t.
 When my husband Duncan saw the footage he preferred the bird when it was the wet in wet stage and you can see the granulation really nicely.
 I think, on reflection, I agree with him.

-I can be heavy-handed when it comes to adding more colour and contrast – I want big and bold…but actually these beautiful subtle mixtures and granulations are where a lot of the magic of watercolour lies.
-So, try this out for yourself and see how you go…maybe let those watercolours sing and don’t be as heavy-handed like me!
+I can be heavy-handed when it comes to adding more colour and contrast – I want big and bold…but actually, these beautiful subtle mixtures and granulations are where a lot of the magic of watercolour lies.
+So, try this out for yourself and see how you go…maybe let those watercolours sing and don’t be as heavy-handed as me!

 Sketching on Toned Paper with Ink and Watercolour